dji-sdk/Windows-SDK-Doc/source/introduction/flightController_concepts.md

 ## Coordinate Systems

 Description of aircraft movement is dependent on the location and orientation of coordinate axes that make a coordinate system (or frame of reference).
-Many coordinate systems exist, but the two used in the DJI Mobile SDK are relative to the aircraft body (body frame), and relative to the ground (world frame).
+Many coordinate systems exist, but the two used in the DJI Windows SDK are relative to the aircraft body (body frame), and relative to the ground (world frame).

 ### Body Coordinate System